The-Marcy-Lab-School/marcy-curriculum-docs/fullstack-curriculum/mod-3-async/1-promises.md

     * After 1 seconds, the second task will complete and we start the third task
       * After 2 seconds, the third task will complete

 ## Promises!

-Promises provide an alternate approach to callbacks for resolving asynchronous operations.
-The main benefit of Promises are that they can help us avoid callback hell.
+Promises provide an alternate approach to callbacks, helping us avoid callback hell.

-A **Promise** is a type of object (a "class" of object) that represents the eventual completion of an asynchronous operation.
-* A Promise object can exist in one of three states:
-  - **pending** - the operation is still in process.
-  - **resolved** - the operation was a success!
-We got the value we wanted.
-Also referred to as "fulfilled”
-  - **rejected** - the operation failed.
-We got an error back.
-* The `Promise.then()` method schedules a callback to be executed when the promise resolves.
-* The `Promise.catch()` method schedules a callback to be executed when the promise rejects.
-* `Promise.then()` returns a Promise allowing it to be chained.

 Consider the example below which uses the Promises version of the `fs.readFile` function.

-Instead of accepting a callback as a third argument, it returns a Promise object (compare it to the callback version):
+The Promise version of `readFile` returns a Promise object instead of taking in a callback (toggle between the two versions to compare them)
+- We provide a callback to `.then` to be invoked when the promise "resolves" (suceeds and the `data` is provided).
+- We provide a callback to `.catch` to be invoked if the promise "rejects" (fails and the `err` is provided).
+- In both cases, the callbacks are executed asynchronously.

 {% tabs %}